Skip to main content

 Project

-Eastern Melbourne Primary Health Network
+Eastern Melbourne PHN

 When it comes to mental health, suicide, and services related to alcohol and other drugs (AOD), finding the right help at the right time isn’t always easy.
 The Eastern Melbourne Primary Health Network (EMPHN) dismantles these health-related barriers for Australians, by simplifying access to existing mental health and rehabilitation services, commissioning services to improve health outcomes.